Light-Front Bootstrap for Chern-Simons Matter Theories: Bootstrapping Three-Point Functions

 Let us note that the $AdS_4$ classification of vertices is in one-to-one with that of in $4d$ flat space \cite{Metsaev:2018xip}.
 The latter is in one-to-one with the spinor-helicity three-point amplitudes, \cite{Benincasa:2007xk,Conde:2016izb}.
 Lastly, each $AdS_4$ vertex leads to a possible contribution to the three-point $CFT_3$ correlation function.
 Therefore, $CFT_3$ correlation functions are in one-to-one with the three-point amplitudes in $4d$ flat space, see also \cite{Maldacena:2011nz} for an earlier and \cite{Nagaraj:2018nxq} for the latest discussion.

 Also note that for every triplet of spins $s_i=|\lambda_i|$ there can be up to eight independent three-point structures $\langle \JJ_{\lambda_1} \JJ_{\lambda_2} \JJ_{\lambda_3}\rangle$ corresponding to various choices from $+++$ to $---$, whenever possible.
 On the other hand \cite{Giombi:2011rz,Maldacena:2012sf,Giombi:2016zwa}, the three-point correlation functions of conserved tensors admit three independent structures, two parity-even coming from free boson and free fermion CFT's and an odd one.
 The resolution of the puzzle is in the unitarity and manifest Lorentz invariance.
+For example, the Yang-Mills or the Einstein-Hilbert cubic vertex consists of two independent parts in the light-cone gauge $v=V^{+s,+s,-s}$, $\bar{v}=V^{-s,-s,+s}$ for $s=1,2$, respectively.
+The CPT-invariance requires to take the sum of these two with equal and real coupling constants, i.e. $g(v+\bar v)$ for $g$ real.
+On the contrary, the all-plus or all-minus vertices $v=V^{+s,+s,+s}$, $\bar v=V^{-s,-s,-s}$ can be added up with complex conjugate couplings $|g|v e^{i\theta}+|g|\bar{v} e^{-i\theta}$ as to produce cubes of the (anti-)selfdual Maxwell tensor, $F_+^3$, $F_-^3$ and Weyl tensor $C_+^3$, $C_-^3$ for $s=1,2$, respectively.
+Note that each term separately, $v$ or $\bar{v}$, cannot appear in a unitary theory since the Hamiltonian is not Hermitian.
+Generalization to correlation functions with higher spin operators is obvious.
+Undercounting of admissible (but possibly non-unitary) structures within the manifestly covariant approaches also happens for the closely related problem of cubic vertices of massless fields in the $4d$ flat space \cite{Conde:2016izb}.

 In particular, the chiral Higher Spin Gravities correspond to the structures only with $\lambda_1+\lambda_2+\lambda_3\equiv\Lambda>0$ or only with $\Lambda<0$, while Hermiticity requires both the sectors.
 It would be interesting to understand the microscopical realization of the chiral solutions.
 The flat space studies \cite{Metsaev:1991nb,Metsaev:1991mt,Ponomarev:2016lrm,Ponomarev:2017nrr,Skvortsov:2018jea} show that the chiral theories are quite special in that they are not obstructed by the usual non-locality problems of higher spin theories.
 Given the results of \cite{Bekaert:2015tva,Sleight:2017pcz,Ponomarev:2017qab}, it well may be that the chiral theories are the only higher spin theories that can be given a bulk definition that is independent of their CFT dual.\footnote{It is worth mentioning that the Vasiliev equations \cite{Vasiliev:1990cm} suffer from even more severe non-localities \cite{Boulanger:2015ova,Skvortsov:2015lja} than HSGRA are known to have \cite{Bekaert:2015tva,Sleight:2017pcz,Ponomarev:2017qab}.
 Nevertheless, they are based on the right symmetry algebra and have the correct spectrum of fields.
 There are attempts to fix the problem \cite{Vasiliev:2016xui} with some positive results \cite{Misuna:2017bjb} that can be compared to ours. }